kinoli/craft-bootstrap-sass-vue-boilerplate/README.md

 // fire up the development server for Vue yarn dev

-// Fires up Storybook for rapid UI component development (Use this for Vue development) yarn storybook
+// fires up Storybook for rapid UI component development (Use this for Vue development) yarn storybook

-// Run unit tests
+// run unit tests
 yarn test

+// This will update your redactor styling based on your website styling and what you add in _redactor-custom.scss yarn redactor
 ```

 ## Update and Install Craft Plugins